Proto:The Legend of Zelda: Majora's Mask/Preview Demo

 If you choose "Woodfall Temple-Odolwa Battle" from the main menu, you will not be taken to the temple's entrance if you die.
 Additionally, you cannot escape with the Song of Soaring because you are in the overworld state with no owl statues activated.
-However, the Song of Time can be used as a means to escape, as long as if the boss is not defeated.
+However, the Song of Time can be used as a means to escape, as long as the boss is not defeated.

 Epona's Default Position

-The horse will not be presented at the ranch in any of the main menu selections, including "Prologue Demo".
+The horse will not be present at the ranch in any of the main menu selections, including "Prologue Demo".
 Instead, she will be outside of the West Clock Town entrance, but only after you reset the cycle via Song of Time or a moon crash.
 Epona's Song is needed, which all but the "Prologue Demo" selection already give you.
 In the "Termina Field" selection, she is presented immediately without the need to reset the cycle.

 Epona's Cutscene Trigger